PetyoPlPetrov/QL/README.md

     Encapsulating all request flows and giving declarative api using useDelaiedApi.
     StateMachine-like pattern to ensure declarative approach in data flow.
+    Inversion of control for feature creation(FoodGenerator) using React context and container pattern

     NX is used here only as boilerplate generator.